-The controls are intended to either prohibit, or require acoustic treatment (as appropriate), for the full range of activities sensitive to aircraft noise.
+The controls are intended to either prohibit, or require acoustic insulation (as appropriate), for the full range of noise sensitive activities.
 Reference is made to "community activities" in each of the relevant rules is defined in the district plan.
 The rules are intended to be inclusive; and to cover all activities which fall within the broad definition of community activity, whether or not such activities are separately defined.